A Guide for Commercial Real Estate Investors

 Calculating cash-on-cash return doesn’t have to be difficult.
 There are several online cash-on-cash calculators that you can use to make your life easier.

-Example 1: An Investor Puts in a Down Payment of $200 000 on $1 Million Loan
+Example 1: An Investor Puts in a Down Payment of $200k on a $1 Million Loan

-An investor uses a bank loan to buy a property for a grand total of $1 million.
-To get that loan, the investor had to put $200,000 in as a down payment (this is his cash investment).
+An investor uses a bank loan to buy a property for $1 million.
+To get that loan, the investor had to put in $200,000 as a down payment (this is their cash investment).
+The deal has an ROI (net profit / cost of investment) of 10%.
+The property produces an income of $50,000 per year (after paying all expenses except taxes).

-Example 2: The Investor from Example 1 Reduces Their Down Payment
+Example 2: The Investor Reduces Their Down Payment

-To summarize, the cash-on-cash return is simply the percentage of income you make on the actual cash you take out of your pocket and put to work (your cash investment).
+In essence, the cash-on-cash return is simply the percentage of income you make on your own funds or ‘cash’ that you put into a property deal.

 Why Real Estate Return Metrics are Important